Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

    > The Spring Initializr uses the **Group** and **Artifact** names to create the package name; for example: *com.example.wintiptoysdata*.
    >

-1. When prompted, download the project to a path on your local computer.
+1. When prompted, download the project to a path on your local computer and extract the files.

-   ![Download custom Spring Boot project][SI02]
+   ![Extract custom Spring Boot project][SI02]

 1. After you have extracted the files on your local system, your simple Spring Boot application will be ready for editing.

    ![Custom Spring Boot project files][SI03]

-## Configure your Spring Boot app to use the Azure Spring Boot Starter
+## Configure your Spring Boot application to use the Azure Spring Boot Starter

 1. Locate the *pom.xml* file in the directory of your app; for example: